certbot/certbot/.github/pull_request_template.md

 "Cody generated the code, and I verified it is correct."
 "Copilot provided tab completion for code and comments."

-We expect that you have vetted your contributions for correctness.
+We expect that you have thoroughly understood and tested your entire submission, and reviewed it for correctness and code quality/maintainability.

-Additionally, signing our CLA certifies that you have the rights to contribute this change.
+Do not respond to our questions or requests with the output of your AI coding tools; we took the time to have a human craft a response to you, please extend us the same courtesy.

 Replace the text below with your disclosure:
 -->